The-WorkCast-Corporation/dotnet-workcast-api-http-client-examples/README.md

 ```

 > **Important:** Once you have changed your `global.json` contents always re-run the `.\clean-build.ps1` script.
-> **Important:** .NetCore `<3.1` are obsolete and out of support by Microsoft and have high vulnerabilities, so examples are not shown here.
+> **Important:** .NetCore `<3.1` are obsolete and out of support by Microsoft and have high vulnerabilities, so examples are not shown here as they do not function correctly.

 ---